Glossary

 - Program Benchmarks of Quality

-- Program Coach
+- Program Implementation Coach

 - The (external) program coach provides guidance and support to the Program Leadership Team on the implementation of targeted practices.
 The program coach provides an outside perspective that is informed by experiences across programs.
 Program coaches also serve as state training and technical assistance providers.
+The PIC also communicates progress of programs to the community and state teams, by regularly sharing data.
+They play a crucial role in the expansion of implementation across the state.

 - Program Leadership Team